Dr. Babasaheb Ambedkar Marathwada University

-Dr. Babasaheb Ambedkar Marathwada University (BAMU), is a public university located in Chhatrapati Sambhajinagar, Maharashtra.
+Dr. Babasaheb Ambedkar Marathwada University (BAMU), is a public university located in Aurangabad (a.k.a.
+Chhatrapati Sambhajinagar), Maharashtra.
 It is named after Babasaheb Bhimrao Ambedkar, an Indian social reformer and political leader who chaired the committee that drafted the Constitution of India.
 The university was established on 23 August 1958.
 It is spread over 725 acres, making it the largest University in Maharashtra, India, in terms of total area.